 Learning how to staple the fabric to the wood frame after creating the backchannel back section is key to getting the perfect result along the back edge.
-This is not an easy upholstery technique to master with channel-backs.
+Learning to upholster channel-backs is not an easy technique to master.

 DIY Chair Upholstery Completed